samrosin/rgStandardized_ms/README.md

 See the sims and data_analyses subdirectories for relevant materials; separate READMEs exist for each directory.

-Package author: Sam Rosin, srosin 'at' live 'dot' unc 'dot' edu
+Author and maintainer: Sam Rosin, srosin 'at' live 'dot' unc 'dot' edu